Chocolate Chip Cookie Pie

 Can I Use Different Chocolate Chips?

 Yes, you’re welcome to use milk or white chocolate chips instead of semi-sweet, if that’s what you prefer.
-Or use a mixture of chocolate chips!
+Or use a mixture of chocolate chips to make this chocolate chip cookie pie!

 Can I Add Other Mix-Ins?